Key achievements

-Fomento Portugal Tech is fully allocated to six funds selected, which have generated investments worth of €200 million into nearly 70 startups and SMEs.
+Fomento Portugal Tech is fully allocated to the six funds listed below, which have generated investments worth of €200 million into nearly 70 startups and SMEs.
 Two thirds of the portfolio is made of startups based or mainly operating in Portugal, including well known Portuguese businesses such as Sword Health, Unbabel, Bizay, iLoF, Sound Particles, and Saúde Viável.

 | Indico VC Fund I | Dec 2018 | 43.3 | 17 |